Education Coordinator

 • Performs other duties as assigned by the Director of Operations.

-• Requires a High School Diploma; Bachelor’s degree in Education, History, Aviation or a related field is preferred.
+• Requires a High School Diploma; a Bachelor’s degree in Education, History, Aviation, or a related field is preferred.

 • Three (3) years of work experience in a museum or educational environment preferred.